turbot/flowpipe-docs/docs/flowpipe-hcl/step/index.md

 Each step has an [`errors` attribute](/docs/build/write-pipelines/errors#the-errors-attribute) that contains a list of errors that occurred.
 [Unhandled errors](/docs/build/write-pipelines/errors#handling-errors) will cause the pipeline run to fail and will be returned in the pipeline `errors` list.

-To simplify common error handling cases, Flowpipe provides some helper functions:
+To simplify common error-handling cases, Flowpipe provides some helper functions:
 - `is_error`:  Given a reference to a step, `is_error` returns a boolean `true` if there are 1 or more errors, or false if there are no errors. `is_error(step.http.my_request)` is equivalent to `length(step.http.my_request.errors) > 0`
 -  `error_message`:  Given a reference to a step, `error_message` will return a string containing the first error message, if any.
 If there are no errors, then it will return an empty string.
 This is useful for simple step primitives.